Sixth Month Baby Milestones

 Congratulations on the half-birthday of your little angel.
 It’s time to celebrate your parenthood and your baby’s development now.
 These six months have been very exciting and surprising for you and your baby.
 Your baby is independent now.
 He knows all the emotions and responds to you.
 He is still very curious to know everything going on around him.
 He loves to play with his parents, caregivers, and siblings.
 The most important milestone at this age is Starting SOLIDS.
 Yes, your baby’s digestive system is mature enough to try on a few easily digestible foods.
 This is a new experience for the baby and you.

-Some of the milestones which your baby hits now are:-
+Some of the milestones that your baby hits now are:-

 1. Motor Skills:-